Menu

 We strive to provide an inclusive, affordable, engaging, seamless and transformative learning experience.
 At the same time, we support the University's larger goal of providing a greater understanding of the relationships between land, food and ecosystems.

-LTL is currently comprised of three teams: Library Services, Centre for Learning and Teaching, and Online Learning.
+LTL is currently comprised of Library Services, Learning and Teaching Excellence, and the Career Centre.

 Library Services